lyonva/ClassMateBot/docs/Verification/verify.md

 ## Functions

+1. <em> <b> def on_guild_join(guild)</em> </b>: <br> This function gets called when the ClassMateBot joins a new guild.
+It first creates the member roles (Instructor, verified and unverified), if they don't exist.
+Then the permission overwrites are defined for each role.
+This overwrites are used to set the permissions for the channels.
-1. <em> <b> def on*guild_join(guild)</em> </b>: <br> This function gets called when the ClassMateBot joins a new guild.
-It first creates the "instructor-commands", "q-and-a" and "verification" channels if they don't already exist.
-It then check if the required roles (Instructor, verified and unverified) exist and if they don't, create them.
-The roles are then assigned to the members of the guild. <b>Note</b>: the bot must be running \_before* it is added to a new guild in order for this function to run.<br>
+Next, the "instructor-commands", "q-and-a" and "verification" channels are created if they don't already exist.
+The guild owner is assigned the "Instructor" role and an entry is made into the "name_mapping" table.
+The roles are then assigned to the other members of the guild (excluding the bot). <b>Note</b>: the bot must be running \_before* it is added to a new guild in order for this function to run.<br>

 2. <em><b>def on_member_join(member)</em></b>: <br> This function gets called when a new member joins the guild.
 It sends a DM to the new member asking them to verify with appropriate instructions.
 It takes as arguments the object of the member who has joined the server. <br>